DICTIONARIES FOR THIRD GRADERS

 LONG TIME COMMITMENT TO OUR LOCAL PARKS

 Rotarians rebuilt a historic fence around the Keepers’ Quarters at Point Robinson Park a decade ago, retaining the authentic period style with just two wooden rails and concrete posts.
-Last summer, the fence was cleaned and painted in cooperation with the volunteer group, Keepers of Point Robinson, that stewards the historic Coast Guard facilities.
+A few years ago, the fence was cleaned and painted in cooperation with the volunteer group, Keepers of Point Robinson, that stewards the historic Coast Guard facilities.
 Many thanks to Captain Joe Wubbold for his leadership of the stewardship efforts at the park!
 Point Robinson would not be the incredible place that it is without his work and that of his organization, Keepers of Point Robinson.